arcanaland/deck-spec/ESOTERICA.md

 3. **Interactive Elements**: Affirmations, journaling prompts, etc.
 4. **Media References**: Literary, film, and cultural references.
 5. **Historical Evolution**: Development of meanings over time.

+The specification is designed to support new categories dynamically.
+By allowing contributors to define new type values and documenting them through the description field, the specification can grow organically without requiring frequent version updates.
+This modular approach ensures it remains relevant to evolving interpretative and symbolic frameworks.

 ## Conclusion